Jimmy Crack Corn: Meaning

 Another now-obscured possible meaning derives from jim crack being eye dialect (Note: The British Oxford English Dictionary dates the variant spelling to the 17th century but the American Chambers's Twentieth Century Dictionary still included it as a separate entry as late as 1908.) for gimcrack ("worthless").
 (Note: In its noun sense of "trinket" or "bauble", it appears in Mark Twain's Huckleberry Finn: "There was an old hair trunk in one corner, and a guitar-box in another, and all sorts of little knickknacks and jimcracks around, like girls brisken up a room with.)
 In this interpretation, the narrator is so overcome with emotion (be it pleasure or sorrow) that he has no concern at all about his gimcrack cracked corn, his substandard rations.
 Since "corn" was also a common rural American ellipsis and euphemism for "corn whiskey," (Note: Attested by the Oxford English Dictionary as occurring by 1820.) it could also refer to the slave being so overcome that he has no concern about his rotgut alcohol.
 The 1811 Dictionary of Vulgar Tongue by Francis Grose defines a jimcrack as a "spruce woman," so perhaps the lyric refers to the slave being so sad he doesn't have interest in an approaching beautiful woman.

 Other suppositions include that "cracking" or "cracking corn" referred to the now-obsolete English and Appalachian slang meaning "to gossip" or "to sit around chitchatting"; that the singer is resting from his oversight duties and allowing Jim to steal corn or corn liquor; that "Jim Crack" is simply a synonym for "Jim Crow" by means of the dialectical "crack" to reference the crake; or that it is all code for the old master "Jim" cracking his "corn" (skull) open during his fall.
-The 1847 version of the song published in London singularly has the lyrics "Jim Crack com," which could refer to a poor Southern cracker (Note: A usage attested as early as the 18th century.) (presumably an overseer or new owner) or a minced oath for Jesus Christ (thus referencing indifference at the Judgment Day).
+The 1847 version of the song published in London, singularly, has the lyric "Jim Crack com ("come") rather than "corn" — which could refer to the coming of a poor Southern cracker (Note: A usage attested as early as the 18th century.) (presumably an overseer or new owner) or a minced oath for Jesus Christ (thus referencing indifference at the Judgment Day).
 The same version explicitly makes the fly's name a wordplay on the earlier minstrel hit "Long Tail Blue," about a horse.
-A number of racehorses have been named "Jim Crack" or "Blue Tail Fly" and, in at least one early-20th century variant of the song, it's given as the name of the horse that killed the master, (Note: From Dorothy Scarborough's On the Trail of Negro Folk-Songs, credited to Garnett Eskew of West Virginia:
+A number of racehorses have been named "Jim Crack" or "Blue Tail Fly" and, in at least one early-20th-century variant of the song, it's given as the name of the horse that killed the master: (Note: From Dorothy Scarborough's On the Trail of Negro Folk-Songs, credited to Garnett Eskew of West Virginia: